 If the mother's residence permit does not form the basis for a permanent residence permit, then the child's permit will not form the basis for permanent residence either.

-If you received collective protection in connection with the situation in Ukraine, you will be granted an automatic extension of your residence permit when it expires.
+If you have been granted collective protection, you will be granted an automatic extension of your residence permit when it expires.
 You do not have to do anything else to extend your permit.
+This applies to all extensions, regardless of whether it is the first or second time the permit is to be extended.

 We will process most of the cases three weeks before the residence permit expires.
-You will receive a letter with more information in the mail when your case has been processed.
+You will receive a letter with more information when your case has been processed.
 If you have a digital mailbox (Digipost), you will receive the letter there.
 If you do not have Digipost, you will receive the letter in the mail.
-It may then take up to two weeks before you receive the letter.
+It will then take up to two weeks before you receive the letter.

 You will still have the same rights as before to work, study and so on while you wait for the notice from UDI that your residence permit has been extended.
 You have these rights until you have received a response from UDI, even if your residence permit expires in the meantime.